Cost of Living Adjustments (COLA)

 On or before 04/01/19 will receive a 2.0% COLA increase to their retirement allowances.

 COLA Maximums and the COLA Bank

 The maximum statutory annual COLA increase is 3% for Tier 1 and 3 members and 2% for Tier 2 and 4 members.
 In years where the CPI increase is greater than these percentages, the difference between your maximum and the rounded CPI increase is automatically banked for future years.
 The banked percentage is used in years when the COLA is less than the maximum.
-Tier 1 and 3 members will bank a 0.0% COLA percentage on April 1, 2018 because there is no excess for them.
-Tier 2 and 4 members will bank a 1.0% COLA percentage on April 1, 2018 because there is an excess 1% for them.
+Tier 1 and 3 members will bank a 1.5% COLA percentage on April 1, 2019.
+Tier 2 and 4 members will bank a 2.5% COLA percentage on April 1, 2019.

 If your first day of retirement is April 1 or before, you will get the COLA for that year.
 If your first day of retirement is April 2 or after, you’ll have to wait for next year’s COLA.